MarkOmelyanenko/BankConsoleApplication/README.md

 ```

 #### Polymorphism
-My classes `Personal`, `Deposit`, `Credit` have common functionality, but are implemented differently.
+My classes `Personal`, `Deposit`, and `Credit` have common features, but are implemented differently.
 So I created the MainBank interface:
 ```
 interface MainBank {
     void getBalanceInfo();